Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 * ``z_q`` Number of turns
 * ``I`` Stator current

-Copy the following code into the python file to implement the example architect.
+Copy the following code into the Python file to implement the example architect.
 In the ``create_new_design`` method, it can be seen how the input tuple values are converted into the input variables needed to initialize an instance of the ``ExampleMachineQ6p1y3`` class.
 Also note that the material dictionaries are provided to the ``ExampleMotorArchitect`` on initialization, this is required for any information that the ``Machine`` class needs which is not contained in the input tuple.

 .. code-block:: python